percona/pmm_dump_docs/docs/troubleshooting.md

 5. Retry `pmm-dump import` command.

-### Import fails with message `error when processing native block: cannot unmarshal native block ... src is too short for reading string`
+### Import fails with the message `error when processing native block: cannot unmarshal native block ... src is too short for reading string`

 Reason for this error is incompatibility between VictoriaMetrics formats, introduced in version 1.82.1.
 See [SE-83](https://jira.percona.com/browse/SE-83) for more details.